-When proof points are customized and tell the full story of how they were achieved, they help buyers believe their positive business outcomes can also be achieved.
+Establishing a process to gather, promote and use testimonials the right way during the sales conversation can help your salespeople differentiate and increase their win rate.
+When proof points are customized and tell the full story of how they were achieved, they help buyers believe their PBOs can also be achieved.

-Enable your sellers to build and articulate proof points that tell a story:
+1. Enable your sellers to build and articulate proof points that tell a story:

 Proof points should tell a story of how your solutions effectively solved your customer’s problems and achieved measurable results.
 When proof points showcase how your solutions solved high-level business problems, sellers can align them to similar conversations they’re having with their buyers.
 Their ability to relate metrics, before and after scenarios, and similar problems to their current deals helps sellers be as relatable as possible to live opportunities and validate their price.

-Define who owns the responsibility of the initial creation of proof points
+2. Define who owns the responsibility of the initial creation of proof points

 This point is typically a shift in many organizations.
 Yes, your marketing team can refine the proof points and clean them up, but your sellers are the ones who have the needed relationships in the account.
 They are the ones who have access to their champions and can leverage that relationship to gain agreement on publishing meaningful results.

 Know the white space in your company’s proof points.
 Can your salespeople identify gaps in your available proof points that they can fill by leveraging future or past champions?

-Embed proof points into your messaging tools to ensure effective execution
+3. Embed proof points into your messaging tools to ensure effective execution

-Once you’ve developed great proof points, ensure your entire sales organization can leverage them where it matters most, in-front of the customer.
+Once you’ve developed great proof points, ensure your entire sales organization can leverage them where it matters most – in front of the customer.